Harry Watt: Features

 Watt made his feature debut with Nine Men (1943), a war movie produced by Michael Balcon.
 He helped write For Those in Peril and followed this with a comedy, Fiddlers Three (1944) starring Tommy Trinder.

 Balcon sent Watt to Australia to find a subject for the film.
 The result was The Overlanders (1946) which was a big hit and helped make a star of Chips Rafferty.
 It inspired Ealing to set up production in Australia.
-However the follow up, Eureka Stockade (1949), was not a success.
+However the follow-up, Eureka Stockade (1949), was not a success.

 Watt went to East Africa on a similar mission to the one he had for The Overlanders – travel around the country, and find a subject for a film.
 He came up with Where No Vultures Fly (1951) which was another big hit.
 It led to a less successful sequel, West of Zanzibar (1954).

 Watt worked as a producer for Granada Television from 1955 to 1956.

 He returned to Australia for The Siege of Pinchgut (1959).
 He directed some television on shows like The Four Just Men (1959–60).

-In his candid memoir, Don't Look at the Camera (1974), Watt was open about being a bully and having a sexist attitude towards female actors.